zestedesavoir/zds-antispam/README.md

 Then, we just have to run `antispam.py`!

-It can be automated using a cronjob because it keeps track of already reported potential spammers in a text file nammed `reported_users.txt`.
+It can be automated using a cronjob because it keeps track of already reported potential spammers in a text file named `reported_users.txt`.